 During a cystoscopy, a thin, lighted tube is inserted through the urethra to allow your physician to thoroughly examine the inside of your bladder and identify the presence of any abnormalities.

-UChicago Medicine is the only hospital in Chicago that performs blue light cystoscopies.
+UChicago Medicine is one of a few hospitals in Chicago that performs blue light cystoscopies.
 Blue light cystoscopies use color contrast to highlight tumors that could be missed during a traditional cystoscopy.
 This innovative technology provides our physicians with an enhanced view of the bladder, increasing the accuracy of the diagnosis.

 A biopsy is when cells are collected for further evaluation.
 During a biopsy, a special tool with a wire loop is passed through the scope during a cystoscopy to remove a tumor or tissue from the bladder for examination.
 Often, biopsies will be done on multiple parts of the bladder.
 This will help your physician determine if the cancer has invaded the muscle or identify cancerous changes in the organ.